 Magliano Sabina, Tarano e Vescovio

-Leaving the town, taking the provincial road 54, towards the northwestern viaduct of Santa Maria, we move towards the town of Tarano, about 18 km from Magliano.
-Tarano is a typically medieval village, on the gentle hills of the Sabina, with ancient stone houses and the unmistakable structure of the ancient agglomerations.
-A pre-Romanesque cathedral offers space for the beautiful 12th century bell tower.
-A welcoming country with typical traditions, it can be an ideal place to rest and admire the surrounding beauties.
+Leaving the village, taking provincial road 54, in the direction of the northwest viaduct Santa Maria, we move to the village of Tarano, about 18 km from Magliano.
+Tarano is a cosy, typically medieval village on the rolling hills of Sabina, with old stone houses and the unmistakable structure of ancient settlements.
+A pre-Romanesque cathedral provides space for the beautiful 12th-century bell tower.
+A welcoming village of typical traditions, it can be an ideal place to refresh oneself and admire the surrounding beauty.

-From Tarano, in ten minutes, continue to the suggestive Sanctuary of Vescovio.
-Undoubtedly the Sanctuary is the oldest center, both in civil history and in the religious history of the Sabine territory.
-Ancient Roman city, Forum Novum, with the advent of Christianity, becomes the fulcrum of faith.
-The Sanctuary was born in the 4th century AD. and it will be the seat of the Sabine Bishops until 1495.
-A beautiful park surrounds the Sanctuary, a destination for privileged walks in spring and summer.
+From Tarano, it is a ten-minute drive to the impressive Sanctuary of Vescovio.
+Undoubtedly, the Sanctuary is the oldest center of both the civil and religious history of the Sabine territory.
+An ancient Roman city, Forum Novum, with the advent of Christianity, it became the focus of faith.
+The Sanctuary was founded in the fourth century AD and was the seat of the Sabine bishops until 1495.
+A beautiful park surrounds the Sanctuary, a destination in spring and summer for privileged walks.